crawl/sequell/docs/learndb.md

 Text Templates
 --------------

-When queried with ??<x> and <x>?, Sequell expands entries as follows:
+When queried with ??x and x??, Sequell expands entries as follows:

 1. Any $variable that Sequell recognises will be replaced with its value.
 2. Any $variable that Sequell does not recognise will be echoed.
 3. If the entry is prefixed with ": " (colon space, without the quotes), Sequell will skip the term[index/count]: prefix when displaying the entry.
-   Note that this is the default behaviour when queried with the form <x>?
+   Note that this is the default behaviour when queried with the form x??

 Sequell recognizes these variables: